 Please note that 'Variables' are now called 'Fields' in Landbot's platform.

-If I think about it from a business-owner perspective, that’s not a great number, and it’s definitely not how I would hope people behave towards Landbot communications.
+If I think about it from a business-owner perspective, that’s not a great number, and it’s definitely not how I hope people behave towards Landbot communications.

 What if there was a better option?

-The good news is, there is—WhatsApp.
+The good news is, there is — WhatsApp.

 This beloved messaging app is following in the very successful footsteps of the Chinese WeChat and doing everything to become the go-to channel for quick, friendly and personalized brand-customer interaction.
 It's not just Meta pushing for this communication shift.
-In fact, according to our 2023 WhatsApp-Led-Growth Report, 60% and 40% of customer would actually prefer brands to use WhatsApp for customer support and marketing, respectively.
+In fact, according to our 2023 WhatsApp-Led-Growth Report, 60% and 40% of customers would actually prefer brands to use WhatsApp for customer support and marketing, respectively.

 Better yet, the report showed that consumers would be open to receiving (and sharing) quite a variety of communication via WhatsApp which makes it a very strong opponent to the classic email newsletters:

-All that said, WhatsApp poses a great way to boost your marketing operations, including complementing (if not replacing) your email newsletter marketing strategy...
-So, let's take a closer look!
+It’s easy to see how WhatsApp can boost your marketing operations, including complementing (if not replacing) your email newsletter marketing strategy.

-A Brief History of WhatsApp Newsletters
+A Brief History of WhatsApp Broadcasts

-If you’re not up to speed on WhatsApp’s newsletter features, don’t worry; let’s kick things off with a brief overview of how WhatsApp has been handling bulk messaging and the options it gives businesses.
+If you’re not up to speed on WhatsApp’s broadcast features, don’t worry; let’s kick things off with a brief overview of how WhatsApp has been handling bulk messaging and the options it gives businesses.

 Now, one thing you must know about WhatsApp is that it prides itself on offering users an experience that ensures they’re not being spammed or getting any undesired messages from business accounts.
-For that reason, prior to 2021, WhatsApp didn’t have an official bulk messaging/broadcast/newsletter solution.
+For that reason, prior to 2021, WhatsApp didn’t have an official bulk messaging solution.

 That didn’t mean companies didn’t still flood customers with too many messages.
 In 2019, at one point, WhatsApp closed down 75% of business accounts after users flagged their content as spam.
 As an extra measure, in December 2019, WhatsApp banned bulk messaging altogether until November 2021.

+Broadcast lists might be enough for small businesses, for whom a WhatsApp Business account is enough.
+Enterprise-level companies, though, will see better results using WhatsApp Broadcasts available via the WhatsApp Business API.
 Unlike the Business App, the API doesn’t limit the number of people a business can message at a given time.
 As long as your contacts have actively opted-in to receive messages from your company, you’re good to go.

-Using WhatsApp Campaigns with Landbot
+Using WhatsApp Broadcasts with Landbot

 As we’ve mentioned in this article dedicated to applying for the WhatsApp Business API, the process is labor-intensive and technically challenging.
 Businesses can directly sign up for it, but the best path is via an official Business Solution Provider (BSP) such as Landbot.